Our Methodology for the 2026 Landlord vs. Tenant State Rankings

 Most states don’t have rent control or stabilization laws, and in fact preempt local/city governments from passing them.
 But many of these cities still enforce additional ordinances unrelated to rent prices, strengthening rights through things like habitability standards or mandatory licensing.

 This includes filing paperwork, lawyers’ fees, and even soft costs like cleanup.
-Lost rent is far and away the costliest unknown, and most impactful in states with longer eviction timelines.
+Lost rent is far and away the costliest unknown, most impactful in states with longer eviction timelines.
 An uncontested eviction in landlord-friendly states may cost a few hundred dollars, while a drawn-out, contested eviction in a tenant-friendly state could cost more than $10,000.

 Other than court filing costs at the county-level, public data for a lot of states’ eviction costs is hard to find, and there will be huge swings in these other expenses.
 The takeaway should be your mileage can and will vary.